Official OpenAI Twitter Account Taken Over by Hackers to Shill Crypto Scheme

 Hello!

-On Monday evening, one of OpenAI's official accounts on X-formerly-Twitter was taken over by crypto scammers, who used the opportunity to peddle a fake token called "$OPENAI."
+On Monday evening, one of OpenAI's official accounts on X—formerly Twitter—was taken over by crypto scammers, who used the opportunity to promote a fake token called "$OPENAI."

-"All OpenAI users are eligible to claim a piece of $OPENAI's initial supply," it continued.
+"All OpenAI users are eligible to claim a portion of $OPENAI's initial supply," the post continued.
 "Holding $OPENAI will grant access to all of our future beta programs."

 Response Lacking